duckduckgo/BrowserServicesKit/README.md

 # BrowserServicesKit

 > [!IMPORTANT]
 > 👋 Thanks for your interest in DuckDuckGo!
-The source code for this project has been moved to https://github.com/duckduckgo/apple-browsers and this repo no longer accepts contributions - please file any bug reports or feature requests in the new repo.
+The source code for this project has been moved to https://github.com/duckduckgo/apple-browsers and this repo no longer accepts contributions.
+> Please file any bug reports or feature requests in the new repo.

 ## We are hiring!